Embedded contact homology and open book decompositions: Morse-Bott theory

 \section{Morse-Bott theory}

-In this section we discuss Morse-Bott theory as it applies to our context.
+In this section we discuss a special case of Morse-Bott theory as it applies to our context.
 In particular, we explain how to use Theorem~\ref{thm: direct limit} to justify the Morse-Bott arguments which populate this paper.
-For a detailed discussion of Morse-Bott theory in contact homology, the reader is referred to Bourgeois~\cite{Bo1,Bo2}.
+For a more detailed discussion of Morse-Bott theory in contact homology, the reader is referred to Bourgeois~\cite{Bo1,Bo2}.